 If you Need Help Filing

 Free assistance in the preparation of federal and state Income tax returns is available for taxpayers at local VITA sites (Volunteer Income Tax Assistance).
 Here, individuals of low-to-moderate income, individuals with disabilities, and non-English speaking taxpayers can find direct assistance in filing their returns.
-Due to COVID-19 restrictions, you must have an appointment to receive assistance at a VITA site this year.
-No walk-ins are permitted.
+Due to COVID-19 restrictions, some centers are requiring appointments while others are permitting walk-ins.
+Please check the details in the VITA site locator.
 Find a VITA site near you.
-(We started updating our listing of tax assistance sites on January 1 and will continue to add listings as we learn of them.)
+(We started updating our listing of tax assistance sites in January and will continue to add listings as we learn of them.)

 AARP Foundation sites will assist tax filers of all ages and income levels.
 As long as you are filing the simple tax form, you are eligible for free assistance.
 Access a complete listing of AARP Foundation sites, or call 888-687-2277 (TTY: 877-434-7598) to be directed to a site.